 Claims made before the commencement of the policy period

 Corrective damages (when a magistrate finds a professional to be negligent)

 Intentional damage that includes acts, omissions, or errors from the insured professional that has resulted in a loss, damage, or injury to a 3rd party

 10. How Much Professional Indemnity Insurance Do I Need In Australia?

 A Professional Indemnity Insurance policy cover can range from $250,000 to $10 million.
-To determine the right insurance cover, you will need to evaluate the potential risks and the potential costs to correct a mistake.
+To determine the right insurance coverage, you must evaluate the potential risks and costs to correct a mistake.

 Here are some of the factors that could help you find the right cover:

-What type and value of the service/advice do you provide?
+What type and value of service/advice do you provide?